getslideapp/slate/source/includes/_admin.md

                       "updated": "2018-10-31T14:21:38.732972Z",
                       "status": "Complete"
                   }
-              ]
+              ],
+              "type": "transfer"
             }
       ],
       "total": 1
     }
 }
 ```

-This endpoint retrieves a list of all deposits.
+This endpoint retrieves a list of all card deposits.

 #### HTTP Request